ASVBPREAUBV/vierzig/README.md

 ### Config File

-No Config Params file is needed.
+No Config Params are needed starting.

-TODO list all available params
+For all possible Config Params you can look [here](https://github.com/ASVBPREAUBV/vierzig-theme-demo/blob/master/config.toml)

 ### Contact form

 This page is static so [formspree.io](https://formspree.io/) is used to forward the message to your email.
 Visitors can send you up to 1,000 emails per month for free.

-## You ca

 ## Contributing